S&P Dow Jones not including Chinese A-Shares in indexes

-NEW YORK, Nov 10 (Reuters) - S&P Dow Jones Indices, which compiles several of the world’s most widely tracked stock benchmarks, said on Tuesday it is not yet going to include Chinese “A-Shares” in its global benchmark indexes.
+NEW YORK (Reuters) - S&P Dow Jones Indices, which compiles several of the world’s most widely tracked stock benchmarks, said on Tuesday it is not yet going to include Chinese “A-Shares” in its global benchmark indexes.

 S&P noted the steps taken to “improve market accessibility” in the country, but said in a statement that it would “take a wait-and-see approach as significant uncertainty remains around what the eventual landscape will be for foreign investors.”